solana-labs/solana/book/src/ledger-replication.md

 1. SLOTS\_PER\_SEGMENT: Number of slots in a segment of ledger data.
 The unit of storage for a replicator.
-2. NUM\_KEY\_ROTATION\_SEGMENTS: Number of segments to save a PoH value and cause a key generation for the section of ledger just generated and the rotation of another key in the set.
+2. NUM\_KEY\_ROTATION\_SEGMENTS: Number of segments after which replicators regenerate their encryption keys and select a new dataset to store.
 3. NUM\_STORAGE\_PROOFS: Number of storage proofs required for a storage proof claim to be successfully rewarded.
 4. RATIO\_OF\_FAKE\_PROOFS: Ratio of fake proofs to real proofs that a storage